Listen to the podcast; join the follow-up teleconference.

 - Electromagnetic pollution (from 5G radiation to severe solar flares)

-- Natural disasters (more damage & death because of human population density; effects on ecology)
+- Natural disasters (more death & destruction because of human population density and building density.
+Disasters affect ecology too)

-- Food security (and lack of nutritious foods)
+- Food security (lack of nutritious foods; obese malnutrition)

 - Cybersecurity and proliferation of disinformation